Socialism

-Socialism is a political philosophy and movement encompassing a range of economic and social systems, which are characterised by social ownership of the means of production, as opposed to private ownership.
-As a term, it describes the economic, political, and social theories and movements associated with the implementation of such systems.
-Social ownership can be public, community, collective, cooperative, or employee.
-While no single definition encapsulates the many types of socialism, social ownership is the one common element, and is considered left-wing.
-Different types of socialism vary based on the role of markets and planning in resource allocation, on the structure of management in organizations, and from below or from above approaches, with some socialists favouring a party, state, or technocratic-driven approach.
-Socialists disagree on whether government, particularly existing government, is the correct vehicle for change.
+Socialism is an economic and political philosophy encompassing diverse economic and social systems characterised by social ownership of the means of production, as opposed to private ownership.
+It describes the economic, political, and social theories and movements associated with the implementation of such systems.
+Social ownership can take various forms, including public, community, collective, cooperative, or employee.
+As one of the main ideologies on the political spectrum, socialism is the standard left-wing ideology in most countries.
+Types of socialism vary based on the role of markets and planning in resource allocation, and the structure of management in organizations.

 Socialist systems are divided into non-market and market forms.
-Non-market socialism substitutes factor markets and often money with integrated economic planning and engineering or technical criteria based on calculation performed in-kind, thereby producing a different economic mechanism that functions according to different economic laws and dynamics than those of capitalism.
-A non-market socialist system seeks to eliminate the perceived inefficiencies, irrationalities, unpredictability, and crises that socialists traditionally associate with capital accumulation and the profit system in capitalism.
-By contrast, market socialism retains the use of monetary prices, factor markets and in some cases the profit motive, with respect to the operation of socially owned enterprises and the allocation of capital goods between them.
-Profits generated by these firms would be controlled directly by the workforce of each firm or accrue to society at large in the form of a social dividend.
-Anarchism and libertarian socialism oppose the use of the state as a means to establish socialism, favouring decentralisation above all, whether to establish non-market socialism or market socialism.

-Socialist politics has been both internationalist and nationalist; organised through political parties and opposed to party politics; at times overlapping with trade unions and at other times independent and critical of them, and present in both industrialised and developing nations.
+A non-market socialist system seeks to eliminate the perceived inefficiencies, irrationalities, unpredictability, and crises that socialists traditionally associate with capital accumulation and the profit system.
+Market socialism retains the use of monetary prices, factor markets and sometimes the profit motive.
+As a political force, socialist parties and ideas exercise varying degrees of power and influence, heading national governments in several countries.
+Socialist politics have been internationalist and nationalist; organised through political parties and opposed to party politics; at times overlapping with trade unions and other times independent and critical of them, and present in industrialised and developing nations.
 Social democracy originated within the socialist movement, supporting economic and social interventions to promote social justice.
-While retaining socialism as a long-term goal, since the post-war period it came to embrace a mixed economy based on Keynesianism within a predominantly developed capitalist market economy and liberal democratic polity that expands state intervention to include income redistribution, regulation, and a welfare state.
-Economic democracy proposes a sort of market socialism, with more democratic control of companies, currencies, investments, and natural resources.
+While retaining socialism as a long-term goal, in the post-war period social democracy embraced a mixed economy based on Keynesianism within a predominantly developed capitalist market economy and liberal democratic polity that expands state intervention to include income redistribution, regulation, and a welfare state.